-The Foundation has a \$500,000 revolving line of credit with Republic Bank reviewed for renewal annually.
-The current renewal expiration date is August 1, 2024.
-Interest on the line is a variable interest rate, the current interest rate is 8.00%.
-The outstanding balance at December 31, 2023 and 2022 totaled \$0 for both years.
+The Foundation's \$500,000 revolving line of credit with Fulton Bank expired on March 1, 2025.
+As of the date of the financial statements the Foundation is currently in process of obtaining a new line of credit.
+The outstanding balance at December 31, 2024 and 2023 totaled \$0 for both years.